UK Tel : 01539 567118

 As for the Yeti......the only one we've seen had a Skoda badge on it, and it wasn't in Nepal!

 The chances are that wherever you go in Nepal you'll encounter wildlife.
 Even if looking for natural encounters isn't really your thing, a visit to world famous Chitwan National Park is something to seriously consider for a couple of days.
 There are around120 Bengal tigers in Chitwan, and also the one-horned rhinoceros, leopard, mugger crocodiles and the increasingly rare gharial, plus an incredible amount of colourful bird life.
-To visit Chitwan and take an elephant back safari, a river canoe ride, jungle jeep safari and realise that people live there too is an experience in itself.
+To visit Chitwan and enjoy a safari and also realise that people live there too is an experience in itself.
 Certainly if you've been in the Himalayas then the flat, almost sea-level Chitwan region puts Nepal in full perspective.

 As well as Chitwan, Bardia National Park is excellent for wildlife too.
 Established in the 1980s, Bardia is both larger and more remote than Chitwan, and as well as tigers, crocodiles etc, the Gangetic river dolphin is also sometimes seen.
 Being more difficult to reach, Bardia is much quieter than Chitwan, and very much the domain of the more dedicated wildlife enthusiast.